erojascornejo10-tech/reading-notes/102/Reading5.md

 1. ___What are the three ways to insert CSS into your project?___

-   CSS can be used for many purposes related to the look and feel of your web page, for example:
+   _Three ways that CSS can be inserted into your project to modify the look and feel are:_

    * Text styling, including changing the color and size of headings and links.